-In parallel, the race to enterprise agility is speeding up, as businesses no longer see agility as "desirable" but "essential."
-A 2020 McKinsey report found successful agile transformation can lead to significant improvements in customer satisfaction, employee engagement and operational performance—not to mention a 20% to 30% improvement in financial performance.
+Meanwhile, the push for enterprise agility is accelerating, as businesses recognize it as an essential factor for success.
+A 2020 McKinsey report found that successful agile transformations can lead to significant improvements in customer satisfaction, employee engagement, operational performance, and financial performance (with improvements ranging from 20% to 30%).

 Defining agile CMS

 What are the benefits of using an agile CMS?